 Keyword – word/s a user types into a search engine; a word or phrase that describes the content of a web page.
 Also called search term or keyword phrase.

-Meta title – the name of a web page visible at the top of a browser tab and in search results.
+Meta title – the name of a web page visible at the top of a browser tab, in search results and social shares.

 Navigation – the way a website is structured, usually in relation to the way a website menu is set out.